Tokariew/tomenet/README.md

 ## Cross-Compling server using podman

-Get Dockerfile and init.sh from this repo, put into the same directory.
+Get Dockerfile, init.sh and fedora.patch from this repo, put into the same directory.
 Run this command to create podman image

 ```